Skip to main content

 Missouri v.
 Celia - Newspaper Coverage (1855) In 1855, the Callaway County Circuit Court in Missouri convicted eighteen-year-old Celia of murdering her enslaver.
 Her case considered whether she was guilty of murder or if she could be acquitted due to self-defense from sexual assault.
 The court ruled that Celia's enslaved status prevented her from being eligible to protect herself, and she was sentenced to death.
 Newspapers in Missouri reported on the murder and resulting trial.

-More Than a Snapshot: Will Brown's Lynching and the Violence of History This teaching module discusses the history racial violence in the Midwest, featuring a webinar with Ashley Howard, author of the 2025 book, Midwest Unrest: 1960s Urban Rebellions and the Black Freedom Movement.
+More Than a Snapshot: Will Brown's Lynching and the Violence of History This teaching module discusses the history of racial violence in the Midwest, featuring a webinar with Ashley Howard, author of the 2025 book, Midwest Unrest: 1960s Urban Rebellions and the Black Freedom Movement.

 NAACP v.
 Allen (1972) In this case, the court ruled that the Department of Public Safety of Alabama needed to follow affirmative action principles to reduce discrimination.